stss15/ibcs-app/docs/frontend-architecture.md

 - Gamification state (XP, streaks, sprites) is provided by `context/GamificationContext.jsx` and persisted to `localStorage`.
 - **Enhanced Components** (`components/segments/EnhancedComponents.jsx`) provide modern, reusable UI elements: `KeywordCard`, `Callout`, `EnhancedTable`, `ProgressIndicator`, `AchievementBadge`, `XPNotification`, `StreakIndicator`, `SkeletonLoader`.
 These components feature modern animations, gradients, and hover effects aligned with the design system.

+## Dashboards
+- `pages/StudentDashboardPage.jsx` now renders the shared `StudentDashboardLayout`, so every curriculum track (KS3, IGCSE, IB) shares the same template.
+The layout pulls lesson availability from InstantDB pacing and the manifest, surfaces KS3 (Year 7) pointers, and aggregates segment attempts from local storage for the “Checkpoint insights” table.
+- `pages/Year7MapPage.jsx` has been consolidated into a compact grid so the full KS3 pathway fits on screen.
+The selected unit timeline scrolls within the detail panel, and the live teacher pointer is highlighted in both the grid card and the lesson timeline.
+- Teacher dashboards reuse the same pacing primitives; the presentation toggle now exposes a persistent “Exit presentation” control, ensuring teachers can leave projector view without refreshing the page.

 ## CSS Conventions
 - Global tokens and resets reside in `styles/global.css`.
 - **Design System**: A comprehensive set of CSS variables for colors, spacing, shadows, transitions, and animations.
 Use `var(--cs-blue)`, `var(--space-lg)`, `var(--radius-xl)`, `var(--shadow-md)`, `var(--transition-base)` instead of hard-coded values.